DigonIO/scheduler/README.md

 ---

-A simple in-process python scheduler library, designed to be integrated seamlessly with the `datetime` standard library.
-Due to the support of `datetime` objects, `scheduler` is able to work with time zones.
-This implementation enables the planning of `Job`s depending on time cycles, fixed times, weekdays, dates, weights, offsets and execution counts.
+A simple in-process python scheduler library with seamless integration of the `datetime` standard library.
+Time zone support and planning of `Job`s depending on time cycles, fixed times, weekdays, dates, weights, offsets and execution counts.

 ## Features